dwyl/learn-elixir-microservices-with-natsio-and-opentelemetry/README.md

 2. **Debugging Distributed Systems**: Full observability with OpenTelemetry (traces, logs, metrics)
 3. **Failure Handling**: Message durability, automatic retries, and load balancing via JetStream

+**Why an async message broker like NATS?** Instead of services calling each other directly via HTTP (creating "endpoint hell" where every service needs to know every other service's URL), NATS decouples services through async message passing.
+Services publish events to topics and subscribe to topics they care about—no hardcoded URLs, no cascading failures, and natural load balancing across multiple instances.

 We demonstrate both CPU-intensive (PNG-to-PDF conversion with S3 streaming) and I/O-bound (email sending) workloads.

 **What we DON'T cover**: Data consistency (sagas, event sourcing), deployment orchestration beyond `docker compose`, or service discovery (service mesh).